felinira/magic-wormhole-protocols/file-transfer-protocol.md

 Both sides immediately negotiate a transit connection.
 Once established, they start communicating over it and close the rendezvous connection.
 All messages over the relay connection are encoded using [msgpack](https://msgpack.org/) instead of JSON to allow binary payloads.
-For the same reason, all protocol examples in this document will use JSON regardless.
+(All protocol examples in this document will use JSON regardless.)

 The sender then sends an offer, which contains a list of all the files, their size, modification time <!-- , and a transfer identifier that can be used to resume connections -->.